aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 aptos node run-local-testnet --help
 ```

-which will provide information about each of the flags for the command.
+The `--help` flag  will provide information about each of the command passed after node.